ETHOS AND VALUES

 Give advice and assistance to empower women to overcome the hardship they face.

-The community will benefit by having increased knowledge and being empowered to make informed decisions in their best interests.
+The community will benefit by having increased knowledge to make informed decisions in their best interests.
 They will be encouraged to weigh up decisions and consider thoughtfully what is best for them as individuals, as well as the wider implications for others.

 They will be provided with material about rights and responsibilities, including social and economic information about health, housing, finances, immigration status, volunteering, education and work.
 They will also benefit from real job or skill share opportunities created via volunteering and company networks.